 While these studies do indicate a significant relationship between chronic pain and the immune system, it’s not all bad news.
 There are many ways to naturally strengthen your immune system every day.

 By boosting your body’s natural defenses, you will have a better chance at fighting off infections and viruses, regardless of whether you’re dealing with chronic pain.
+Note, however, that these natural remedies can and should never take the place of your doctor’s guidance.
+While you can boost your immune system’s health, preventing transmission of illness, as we explain below, is your best approach.

 Get plenty of sleep